Skip to main content

 Not measured

-We have adopted the EAUC framework because it facilitates benchmarking across the higher education sector, and because in key areas, particularly procurement, its categorisation reflects the University’s carbon emissions more accurately.
+We have adopted the EAUC framework alongside the mandatory Welsh Government Public Sector Net Zero Reporting Framework because it facilitates benchmarking across the higher education sector.
+In key areas, particularly procurement, its categorisation reflects the University’s carbon emissions more accurately.
 We will now use this framework for our primary carbon accounting, while continuing to monitor our carbon footprint per the Welsh Government methodology and report this annually.